Last Updated on October 30, 2022 by Verna Meachum

 Hair in this state is often; super elastic, overly soft, stretchy and may not hold curls or styles well.

 Disclaimer: these regimens are totally flexible!
 You can gauge the products you currently own by analyzing the ingredients list to determine where they would fit into your own regimen.

-Important: At this point you should be able to determine using the hair strand test (wet assessment) whether or not your next steps needs to include a product with more moisture or more protein.
+Important: At this point you should be able to determine using the hair strand test (wet stretch test) whether or not your next steps needs to include a product with more moisture or more protein.
+See video below.

-For moderate breakage— you may need to use a moderate protein based conditioner/deep conditioner once or twice a week.
+You may need to use a moderate protein based conditioner/deep conditioner once or twice a week.
 For some, one treatment will restore the hair’s balance because protein deficiency breakage is generally easier to correct than low moisture breakage.
-Ex.
-Aphogee 2 minute reconstructor, The Curl Junkie Repair Me.

 *Heat is optional, it will add more intensity by slightly improving bonding of protein to the hair and increase the area that proteins can bond with.

 Note: Since protein deficiency breakage is relatively easy to correct, using protein-based products from beginning to the end of this regimen may flip your balance in the opposite direction.
 You may find that your balance is restored at the shampoo or protein conditioner stage.